Tonći Mujan

-Tonći Mujan (born 19 July 1995) is a Croatian professional footballer who plays as a winger.
+Tonći Mujan (born 19 July 1995) is a Croatian professional footballer who plays as a winger for the Premier League club Posušje.

 Club career

 An offense-oriented winger or a forward, operating mostly on the left side of the attack, Mujan passed through the ranks of Hajduk Split's youth academy.
 A youth international, he made his first-team debut aged 17, on 4 May 2013, in an away loss against RNK Split, coming in for Ivan Vuković in the 66th minute of the game.
 On 31 January 2014, he joined Deportivo de La Coruña B on loan.

 On 6 February 2017, he joined Slovenian side Krško.

+After spells in Slovenian PrvaLiga, Süper Lig, V.League 1, and Montenegrin First League, Mujan returned to the Premier League to sign for Velež Mostar on June 4th 2024.